yidas/google-maps-services-php/README.md

 #### Language

-You could set language for Client for all serivces:
+You could set language for Client for all services:

 ```php
 $gmaps = new \yidas\googleMaps\Client(['key'=>'Your API Key', 'language'=>'zh-TW']);